 , and press Enter to open Local Users and Groups. - Click on Users, then double-click on the account you’re concerned about.

-- Ensure the Account is locked out option is unchecked.
+- Make sure the Account is locked out option is unchecked.

 - Open Active Directory Users and Computers.